Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 Now, let’s consider the project initiation and planning process.
 Are you establishing realistic expectations and defining everything that needs to be done in your client contract clearly enough?

-Take for example website project management: one of the main things that are often overlooked in client contracts is just how extensive the maintenance period of development should be.
+Take website project management: one of the main things that are often overlooked in client contracts is just how extensive the maintenance period of development should be.
 This also includes the scope of changes that are expected to be applied: does this include bug fixes or additional feature requests?

 It’s important to put all of these terms into place in order to prevent the overcommitment of resources, as well as client dissatisfaction.